bobbah/deadspaceman-minecraft/README.md

 2. Click 'Add Instance' in your MultiMC launcher, select 'Import from zip' on the left-hand side of the window, and enter ``https://github.com/bobbahbrown/deadspaceman-minecraft/releases/latest/download/deadspaceman-minecraft.zip``
 3. Launch the installed instance

+## Updating
+1. Click 'Add Instance' and install a new instance of the pack as described above, in part 2 of Installing.
+2. On your old instance, right click and press 'Minecraft Folder' in MultiMC.
+(You can identify this by hovering over the instance, as it will show the folder path.
+The old instance should be 1 number behind the new one, like ``my-game-folder`` is old and ``my-game-folder1`` is the new instance)
+3. Do the same for your new instance.
+4. Copy everything BUT the ``config`` and ``mods`` folder into your new instance.
+5. You should now have an updated instance with all your data from the old one.

 ## Connecting

 Bobbahbrown is hosting a server at ``mc.melonmesa.com``